What Happens When You Refuse a Breathalyzer Test in Wisconsin

-It is illegal to operate a motor vehicle in Wisconsin with a Blood/Breath Alcohol Concentration (BAC) of 0.08 or greater.
-If a law enforcement officer has reason to believe you are Operating While Intoxicated (OWI), they can request samples of your breath, blood, or urine.
-If you refuse a breathalyzer test, you may face fines, loss of your license, and other criminal penalties.
+What Happens When You Refuse a Breathalyzer Test in Wisconsin ImageIt is illegal to operate a motor vehicle in Wisconsin with a Blood/Breath Alcohol Concentration (BAC) of 0.08 or greater.
+If a law enforcement police officer has reason to believe you are Operating While Intoxicated (OWI), they can request samples of your breath, blood, or urine.
+If you refuse to take a breathalyzer test, you may face fines, loss of your license, and other criminal penalties.
 The prosecution may also use the refusal of a BAC test against you in court.

 Drunk driving is a serious offense that can upend your life.
-Hart Powell, S.C. can tell you more about the potential consequences of refusing a DUI test and defend you against OWI charges.Â
+Hart Powell, S.C. can tell you more about the potential consequences of refusing a DUI test, defend you, and help you avoid an OWI charge.

 Understanding Wisconsin’s Implied Consent Law

 There are exceptions to the law.
 For example, in 2021, the Wisconsin Supreme Court ruled that implied consent does not apply to blood tests administered to incapacitated drivers.
 The court determined that performing such a test without a warrant is unconstitutional.
 They noted that it does not fulfill any recognized exception to the warrant requirement.
-As such, the Court ruled, a blood test administered in this way is a violation of the Fourth Amendment.Â
+As such, the Court ruled that administering a blood test this way violates the Fourth Amendment.

 Can You Refuse a Breathalyzer in Wisconsin?